 - If your project involves working directly with children, your organisation should have policies and procedures around working with children, Working with Children Checks, and the handling of child abuse complaints, or the project may not be funded.

-Applications are invited from not-for-profit, incorporated community organisations that have an ABN or Incorporation Certificate.
+Applications were invited from not-for-profit, incorporated community organisations that have an ABN or Incorporation Certificate.

 Projects and activities should offer a clear public benefit for communities in rural, regional and remote locations.
 Applications from communities with a population of 10,000 or less will receive priority.

 FRRR is currently transitioning to an online grants administration system.
-Applications for Round 32 of Small Grants for Rural Communities must be submitted via FRRR's Grants Gateway online portal.
+Applications for Round 32 of Small Grants for Rural Communities were submitted via FRRR's Grants Gateway online portal.

 Please read the How-To Guide and the Grants Gateway FAQs to get you started.
 We also encourage you to watch this introductory clip about the 'Purpose Tree', which you'll need to understand to apply.

 PLEASE NOTE: Ensure there are only numbers in your budget, or the auto-calculate function won't work - ie. do not include commas, full stops or dollar signs - only numbers.
 ALSO, at this time, you can only submit one attachment, so you need to combine items into one PDF.
 Instructions on how to do this are outlined the How-To Guide above.